-Comparable design principles like for the MAGNOX system, graphite moderation and natural uranium as fuel, with online refuelling characterize the RBMK reactors “derived from a design principally for plutonium production and was intended and used in Russia for both plutonium and power production.”[12]
+Comparable design principles like for the MAGNOX system, graphite moderation and natural uranium as fuel, with online refuelling characterize the RBMK reactors “derived from a design principally for plutonium production and was intended and used in Russia for both plutonium and power production.”[13]

+However, not only reactor development but also the reprocessing of nuclear material can be followed back to war times.
+“The roots of nuclear reprocessing also are found in that same realm of war and commercial technology [like the reactor technology].
+After Seaborg and coworkers discovered plutonium, it was quickly established as an alternative pathway to nuclear weapons that could be built around nuclear reactors and chemical reprocessing” [11].
+Nevertheless, both technologies (reactor and reprocessing) have been developed significantly forward for the civil application.
 The described first generation of reactors development has continued leading to further generations, mainly of commercial light water power reactors, see Figure 2.
 The current generation of reactors are the Generation III and III+, once more evolutionary designs.
-The market is currently almost completely dominated by LWRs.
+The market for nuclear reactors for energy production is currently almost completely dominated by industrially applied LWRs while the industrial reprocessing is built on the so-called aqueous technology.

 Today, the military application is less attractive to most countries.
 It is even turned around to the demand of proliferation resistance for nuclear systems.
 It is politically desirable for most of the world’s nations to maintain obligations under strategic nuclear disarmament treaties and focus on the peaceful development of nuclear power supplying safe and sustainable low carbon energy.
 Following this desire the next generation of nuclear reactors currently under development are following the goals outlined by the Generation IV International Forum (GIF), see Figure 3.
+More details on the specific reactor systems and the related fuel cycles can be found in [14].

+2.2 Strategic Development for the Future

 The given GenIV goals build the bridge between the current S-curve and the future one to support a new vision.
 The current light water reactors are still essentially based on technology used to power nuclear submarines, even if they have undergone an evolution via Generation II to Generation III/III+ reactors.
 The reactors are to be seen as the current ideal.
 The GenIV programme is the foreseen next stage of reactor design applying ‘new, innovative’ concepts for nuclear power generation.
 Such concepts could lead to a reactor that can continually breed, and burn its own fuel, i.e. become a perpetual reactor with significantly lower demand for fresh fuel like current light water reactors.
-Due to the wide operational experience of more than 400 reactor operation years, the sodium cooled fast reactor technology seems to be the one closest to application [13].
+Thus, closed fuel cycle operation is one, but not the only, major development direction to improve sustainability of nuclear reactor operation following the GenIV objectives [15].
+Closing the nuclear fuel cycle has already been discussed since decades and the results have been documented in several publication of the NEA [16] and the IAEA [17].
+However, the complexity of the challenge in reprocessing and fuel production has to be recognized, see later discussion.
+Due to the wide operational experience of more than 400 reactor operation years, the sodium cooled fast reactor technology seems to be the one closest to application [18].